 Before you file a bug or new review set, its often helpful to chat with other developers.
-The #openstack-ironic channel on OFTC IRC network (irc://irc.oftc.net/#openstack-ironic) is a good place to start, and if you dont have IRC (or would prefer email), openstack-discuss@lists.openstack.org is the mailing list for all OpenStack projects.
+The #openstackironic channel is a good place to start, and if you dont have IRC (or would prefer email), openstackdiscuss@lists.openstack.org is the mailing list for all OpenStack projects.
 As the name implies, that mailing list is for all OpenStack development, so its often harder to get attention on your particular issue.